AyasataInfo/SearchScrapbox/README.md

 4. After moving to the folder created in the command prompt (using "cd" command), execute the following command.
 > pip install -r requirements.txt -t ./lib
 - If you can't use the pip command, please install pip command.
-5. Start FlowLauncher, type "Reload Plugin Data" and press Enter.
+5. Start FlowLauncher, type the command below and press Enter.
+> Reload Plugin Data

 ## How to use
 ### Display pages within the project.